CogentRedTester/mpv-file-browser/README.md

 For example `["print-text", "%n" ]` would print the name of each item selected separated by ` `.
 The string appended between each character is determined by the `append-string` option, but ` ` is the default.

-### Layering Keybinds
+### Passthrough Keybinds
 When loading keybinds from the json file file-browser will move down the list and overwrite any existing bindings with the same key.
 This means the lower an item on the list, the higher preference it has.
-However, if the keybind is blocked from running by user filters, then the next highest preference command will be sent, continuing until a command is sent or there are no more keybinds.
+However, file-browser implements a layered passthrough system for its keybinds; if a keybind is blocked from running by user filters, then the next highest preference command will be sent, continuing until a command is sent or there are no more keybinds.
+The default dynamic keybinds are considered the lowest priority.

-The behaviour of multi-select commands is somewhat unreliable; generally they always run the next highest preference command, regardless of how many items the command successfully runs on, but this behaviour may change in the future.
+The behaviour of multi-select commands is somewhat unreliable; generally they never run the next highest preference command, unless every selected item fails the filter.

+Passthrough can be forcibly disabled or enabled using the passthrough option.
+When enabled passthrough will always be activate regardless of the state of the filters.

 ### Modifying Default Keybinds
 Since the custom keybinds are applied after the default dynamic keybinds they can be used to overwrite the default bindings.